BSU online courses are delivered via D2L Brightspace software.

 If you don’t see the orientation in your list of courses, you can self-register for this free training:

-- In the upper left of the D2L home page, click the Self Registration link.
+- In the upper left of your D2L home page, click on Discover.

-- Click the BSU STUDENT ORIENTATION to D2L Brightspace link.
+- Click the BSU Student Orientation to D2L Brightspace tile in the Featured menu.

-- On the D2L home page and in every course, there is a HelpLinks widget on the right side of the page with several links.
+- On the D2L home page and in every course, there is a HelpLinks menu on the right side (scroll down) of the page with several helpful resources.

 How do I get technical help if needed?

-You’ll find the support you need from the BSU Help Desk, which responds to questions via e-mail, telephone, or in person from 7:30 AM to 5:00 PM (Central Time) Monday through Friday.
+You’ll find the support you need from the BSU Help Desk, which responds to questions via e-mail, telephone, or in person from 8:00 AM to 4:00 PM (Central Time) Monday through Friday.
+The Knowledge Base system is available 24/7.

 Deputy Hall 161